roboll/helmfile/README.md

 ## Running helmfile interactively

-`helmfile --interactive [apply|delete]` requests confirmation from you before actually modifying your cluster.
+`helmfile --interactive [apply|destroy]` requests confirmation from you before actually modifying your cluster.

 Use it when you're running `helmfile` manually on your local machine or a kind of secure administrative hosts.